mintty/mintty/wiki/CtrlSeqs.md

 The initial tone style can be preselected by setting `PlayTone`; if changed by a sequence, it will be restored by a terminal reset.
 Tone value 0 (also the fallback) resorts to the Windows Beep function.
-Other tones are only effective if the audio output library \fIlibao\fP is installed.
+Other tones are only effective if the audio output library `libao` is installed.